-- 1.1 The Greater London Authority (GLA) has a responsibility to keep Londoners informed and engaged in the work of the Mayor of London and the London Assembly.
-This includes making Londoners aware of the Mayor's statutory responsibilities, so that they may respond to consultations or attend statutory events, such as People's Question Time with the Mayor and the London Assembly.
-It also includes making Londoners aware of wider opportunities that stem from the Mayor's work, including events, programmes and services across the capital. - 1.2 The centralised marketing budget is also used to inform Londoners about the policies, programmes, events and activities of the Mayor of London and the London Assembly, enabling Londoners to better understand and engage with the work of the GLA.
-In addition to this core work, the need to align communications activity to support priorities such as informing Londoners of help available with the cost of living will drive new campaign activity that must be supported by the central marketing budget.
-This covers a broad spectrum of marketing and communications-related activity, including strategy; research; creative services; advertising; digital; print and production; content production; and tools and services required to deliver the work of the Marketing Campaigns and Digital Communications teams. - 1.3 This work includes, but is not limited to, the following: - media planning and buying, including print and digital advertising, social media, and paid search - printing, distribution and production costs associated with using TfL advertising space - media buying strategy and auditing fees - user research and testing (qualitative and quantitative research) - content production including a range of creative and digital assets, such as social media content - video and photography, including production tools, filming and editing services, and livestreaming - email marketing, including strategy, tools and assets - creative agency and freelance requirements - strategic work to maximise the impact of marketing campaigns and digital communications. - 1.4 The GLA's Marketing Campaigns, Digital Communications, Creative, and Press teams are collectively responsible for communicating and engaging with Londoners about the work and priorities of the Mayor of London and the London Assembly.
+- 1.1.
+The Greater London Authority (GLA) has a responsibility to keep Londoners informed on, and engaged in, the work of the Mayor of London and the London Assembly.
+This includes making Londoners aware of the Mayor's statutory responsibilities, so that they may respond to statutory consultations or attend statutory events (such as People's Question Time with the Mayor and the London Assembly).
+It also includes making Londoners aware of wider opportunities that stem from the Mayor's work, including events, programmes and services across the capital. - 1.2.
+The centralised marketing budget is also used to inform Londoners about the policies, programmes, events and activities of the Mayor of London and the London Assembly.
+In this way, it enables Londoners to better understand and engage with the GLA's work.
+The budget will also support new and ongoing campaign activity, driven by a need to align communications activity to support policy priorities.
+This covers a broad spectrum of marketing and communications-related activity, including strategy; research; creative services; advertising; digital; print and production; content production; and tools and services required to deliver the work of the Marketing Campaigns and Digital Communications teams. - 1.3.
+This work includes, but is not limited to, the following: - media planning and buying, including print and digital advertising, social media and paid search - printing, distribution and production costs associated with using TfL advertising space - developing a media-buying strategy, and auditing fees - user research and testing (qualitative and quantitative research) - content production, including a range of creative and digital assets, such as social media content - video and photography, including production tools, filming and editing services, and livestreaming - email marketing, including strategy, tools and assets - creative agency and freelance requirements - strategic work to maximise the impact of marketing campaigns and digital communications. - 1.4.
+The GLA's Marketing Campaigns, Digital Communications, Creative and Press teams are collectively responsible for communicating and engaging with Londoners about the work and priorities of the Mayor of London and the London Assembly.
 The teams work alongside GLA departments that require marketing and public communications support.
-The central teams collaboratively provide a strategic consultation service as well as campaign management, as required.
-The teams also work closely with TfL and other functional bodies on significant campaigns to maximise impact and ensure value for money. - 1.5 If approved, this Mayoral Decision (MD) delegates decisions on the allocation of funding between the various campaigns, and communications and engagement activities, to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications, without the need for further individual decision forms.
+The central teams collaboratively provide a strategic consultation service and campaign management, as required.
+The teams also work closely with TfL and other functional bodies on significant campaigns to maximise impact and ensure value for money. - 1.5.
+If approved, this Mayoral Decision (MD) delegates decisions on the allocation of funding between the various campaigns, and communications and engagement activities, to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications, without the need for further individual decision forms. - 1.6.
+This decision also approves seeking, receiving and spending additional sponsorship by the GLA, from suitable corporate partners, for the GLA Marketing, Creative and Digital teams' activities.
+This will be in accordance with the Contracts and Funding Code and sponsorship policy; and will bring direct and

-- 1.6 This decision also approves seeking, receipt and expenditure of additional sponsorship by the GLA from suitable corporate partners for the activities of the GLA Marketing, Creative and Digital teams, in accordance with the Contracts and Funding Code and sponsorship policy, bringing both direct and indirect financial contributions and in-kind support to support their activities.
-This will be determined based on campaign or project objectives. - 1.7 Since its introduction in 2017, the centralised marketing, planning and budgeting process has enabled the Marketing Campaigns and Digital Communications teams to work more strategically; avoid duplication across the GLA; communicate with greater impact; and deliver better-integrated campaigns that promote and engage Londoners in the work of the Mayor of London and the London Assembly.
+- indirect financial contributions and in-kind support to support the teams' activities.
+This will be determined based on campaign or project objectives. - 1.7.
+Since its introduction in 2017, the centralised marketing, planning and budgeting process has enabled the Marketing Campaigns and Digital Communications teams to work more strategically; avoid duplication across the GLA; communicate with greater impact; and deliver better-integrated campaigns that promote and engage Londoners in the work of the Mayor of London and the London Assembly.